14 Top-Rated Attractions & Things to Do in Olympia

 Bigelow House Museum is noted for being Olympia's oldest home.
 It was built in the mid to late 1850s for the influential Bigelow family (although the exact year of completion is the source of some debate).

-The house contains a large collection of original furnishings offering insight into local life during the 1800s.
+The house contains an extensive collection of original furnishings offering insight into local life during the 1800s.
 The only way to admire the entirety of the Bigelow House Museum is to hop on one of the daily guided tours.
-These 45-minute narrations provide insight into the legacy of the Bigelow family and the history of the city.
+These 45-minute narrations provide insight into the Bigelow family's legacy and the city's history.

 Address: 918 Glass Avenue, Olympia, Washington